 - One of your hobbies may be repairing motor bikes.
 You can identify what the problem is on the bike, and have the skills to fix the motor bike.
 You also source the best value parts online.
 Problem solving, practical and technical mechanical skills, the IT skills to search for parts online, and budgeting are all strengths

 - You might enjoy helping your elderly neighbour and spending time with them.
-You enjoy listening to their stories, and you do their shopping and help with DIY around their house.
+You enjoy listening to their stories, and you do their shopping and help with gardening.
 Caring for others, being a support to others in time of need and giving practical help are strengths.

 3. Think of a typical day and all the activities you do within the day